Background

 From November 2024 to February 2025, the Council continued meeting with Mana Whenua, Iwi, stakeholders, and interest groups.
 Staff also visited properties near existing kiwifruit orchards and toured orchard operations in Parallel and Kaipaki Roads.

-Based on the feedback received and ongoing discussions with Mana Whenua and Iwi, industry groups, landowners, and utility operators, the first draft of provisions has been updated.
+Based on the feedback received and ongoing discussions with Mana Whenua and Iwi, industry groups, landowners, and utility operators, the July 2024 draft of provisions were updated in January 2025.

-In February 2025, the proposed changes to the draft provisions are being discussed with Elected Members in a workshop.
+In February 2025, the proposed changes to the draft provisions were discussed with Elected Members in a workshop.

 The District Plan has provisions for ‘farming activities’, these include: